-The borrowings were RMB141.4 million as at December 31, 2020.
-During the year ended December 31, 2020, the Group entered into loan facilities with certain internationally reputable financial institutions to finance its certain investments in financial assets.
-The total available amount under the facilities is USD141.0 million, of which USD21.1 million and HKD4.0 million were drawn down as at December 31, 2020.
-These borrowings were secured by the Group's investments in financial assets.
-The borrowings were primarily used to invest in structured notes.
+Since 2020, the Group has entered into a few loan facilities with certain internationally reputable financial institutions for financing its investments in certain financial assets.
+The total available amount under the current facilities is USD224.3 million, of which USD45.0 million had been drawn down as at December 31, 2021.
+The borrowings were secured by the Group's investments in financial assets at FVPL.